keedio/CsvToElasticSearchInjector/README.md

 ## Description
-Keedio's CsvToElasticSearchInyector is a simple Flink job to inyect data into elasticsearch from common source csv of regular files.
+Keedio's CsvToElasticSearchInjector is a simple Flink job to inject data into elasticsearch from a common source csv of regular files.